This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 If the market is not on, walking along the river is still nice and the best way to get to the next destination on your Prague itinerary.

-Tip: The market is only open every Saturday from 8 am to 2 pm, so make sure not to show up too late.
+Tip: The market is only open every Saturday from 8 am to 2 pm, so be sure to arrive in time to not miss out on it.

 2 pm – Enjoy Amazing Views from Vyšehrad Fortress